moongazer07/SnapKey/README.md

 long as you're still holding it down.
 The same principle applies if you start with **"D"** held down and press **"A"** instead.

+> [!NOTE]
-*NOTE: SnapKey and similar solutions have been disallowed in certain games; illustrations shown are for demonstrative purposes only.*
+> SnapKey and similar solutions have been disallowed in certain games; illustrations shown are for demonstrative purposes only.

 ![Snapkey](https://github.com/user-attachments/assets/504ffa5e-50d3-4a77-9016-70f22d143cb1)